I’m sharing several TSP allocation strategies for 2020.

-Most of these TSP allocation strategies should work well if you regularly contribute to your thrift savings plan, ensure you are getting matching if it’s offered, and stick with the same TSP investing strategy over the long term.
+Most of these TSP investing methods should work well if you regularly contribute to your thrift savings plan, ensure you are getting matching if it’s offered, and stick with the same TSP investing strategy over the long term.

-I would caution against jumping back and forth between TSP investing strategies every time you find something bright and shiny.
+I would caution against jumping back and forth between strategies every time you find something bright and shiny.
 Many people erode their long term returns by “dancing in and out of the market.”
 (Warren Buffett)

 To understand all this TSP advice, it helps to know the five core funds inside the TSP and what they consist of.
 This is important in understanding how they are used in building TSP investing portfolios.

 TSP INVESTING GUIDE – THE FUNDS